dcfernandez1023/NBody/README.md

 STRUCTURE OF THE APPLICATION:
 This project follows a model, view, controller (MVC) architecture.
 The way that the model, view, and controller interact is described below:

-  -Controller: gets data from source (CSV file) and populates model objects
+Controller: gets data from source (CSV file) and populates model objects

-  -Model: provides structure for the application by structuring and accepting data in a way that both the controller and view can understand
+Model: provides structure for the application by structuring and accepting data in a way that both the controller and view can understand

-  -View: renders the data from the model
+View: renders the data from the model